tvrfan/EEC-IV-disassembler/README.md

 # EEC-IV-disassembler
-semi automatic disassembler for Ford EEC-IV and V binaries - latest is 3.03
+semi automatic disassembler for Ford EEC-IV and V binaries - version 3.04

+NOTE - this code is intended to help understand only how each EEC works, not as a tuning or commercial tool.

+MASTER

 SAD.pdf    disassembler documentation  (a little out of date, but still 96% correct)

-SADWIN.pdf  Wrapper documentation
+SADWIN.pdf  Windows Wrapper documentation

-Windows and Linux versions now posted in Master branch.
+Windows and Linux exe versions posted in separate subdirectories.

 -------------------------------------------------

-WINDOWS with GUI interface 'Wrapper'
+WINDOWS Subdirectory

 SAD.exe     version 3.03 for windows   (32 bit build)